 Restructuring costs are included in income (loss) from operations within the consolidated statements of comprehensive income (loss).
 Losses on property and equipment are recorded consistent with our accounting policy related to long-lived assets.
-Onetime termination benefits are recorded at the time they are communicated to the affected employees.
+One-time termination benefits are recorded at the time they are communicated to the affected employees.
 Losses on property lease obligations are recorded when the lease is abandoned or terminated.

 On February 28, 2013, we announced a plan to restructure our Diagnostic Imaging business.
 In addition, on January 27, 2014, we announced a plan to exit our 47,000 square foot former headquarters facility in Poway, California.
-See Note 10 to the audited consolidated financial statements.
+See Note 11 to the audited consolidated financial statements for further detail.